Our VPN leak test tool checks if your VPN is leaking by running tests in a browser, and separately via your torrent client.

-The most basic test, but arguably the most important, our tool first detects your public IPv4 and IPv6 address before you connect to a VPN, and then again once connected.
+Our tool first detects your public IPv4 and IPv6 address before you connect to a VPN, and then again once connected.

 That hostname points at DNS servers hosted by us, and we log all the IPs that contact our server using that unique hostname.

 The IPs that we see are the DNS servers that your browser is using, and we map these to the organization that owns those IPs.

-If the connection is successful and the IP listed is your own IP, then a leak has occurred.
-If the IP listed is that of your VPN then everything is fine.
+If the connection is successful, and the IP address listed is your own, then there’s a leak.

 This geolocation information is collected and made available via an API in your web browser.

 Tor Exit Node

-Our tool cross-references your IP address with a database of all known Tor exit nodes, and will tell you whether or not it appears on it.
+Our tool cross-references your IP address with a database of all known Tor exit nodes, and tells you whether or not it appears on it.